Christian Ranucci: Aftermath: controversy, political debate and review requests

 Since the publishing of Le Pull-over rouge, which was followed by the creation of the "Comité national pour la révision du procès Ranucci", there have been three review requests for the Ranucci trial, all being ultimately rejected, the Minister of Justice and afterwards the Commission de révision des condamnations pénales of the Court of cassation arguing each time that no new facts had proven Ranucci's innocence nor even cast doubt upon his guilt.
 It was stressed that arguments presented before the ministry of Justice and the Court of Cassation had already been cited previously by the defence during the criminal trial.
 Despite the creation of the association "Affaire Ranucci : Pourquoi réviser ?" by four Parisian students in 2002, there have been no further attempts to seek reconsideration since 1991 – the rejection date of the last request.
 Although some rumors circulated in 2006 about the presence of serial killer Michel Fourniret in Marseille area in 1974 and his assumed attendance of the Ranucci trial, Fourniret himself rectified saying he went to Marseilles region as a child and was working in Paris when the crime occurred; furthermore, an anthropometric study concluded that photographs taken at Ranucci's trial in 1976 of a man who seemed at a first sight to look like Fourniret, did not match pictures of the real Fourniret at that time.

 On multiple occasions, former President of the Republic Giscard d'Estaing has said in interviews that he did not feel remorse regarding his role in the case; he mentioned to journalist Laurent Delahousse in 2010 that he did not regret his decision to decline clemency to Ranucci, claiming that he was indeed guilty and that "he had to be punished".

 Héloïse Mathon died in March 2013.
 She was buried in the graveyard of Saint-Véran, Avignon, alongside her son's ashes which she had followed as they were transported from the graveyard Saint-Pierre in Marseille to graveyard Saint-Véran after his execution.

 Jean-Baptiste Rambla's murder cases

-In February 2005 Jean-Baptiste Rambla, Marie-Dolorès' brother, was arrested during the investigation into the disappearance of Corinne Beidl, his employer.
+In February 2005 Jean-Baptiste Rambla, Marie-Dolorès' brother, was arrested during the investigation into the disappearance of 42-year-old Corinne Beidl, his employer.
 Rambla had killed her as a result of a violent dispute about his salary.
 He was convicted of her murder and sentenced to an 18-year prison term in October 2008.
 According to his lawyers, his behaviour was influenced by drug addiction and the media coverage surrounding the guilt of his sister's murderer.

-After being paroled in early 2015, he was charged once more with the brutal murder of a 21-year-old girl committed in Toulouse in August 2017, and has gone back to jail.
-His trial has been postponed after home confinement was imposed in response of coronavirus pandemic.
-In state of legal re-offending, he was tried in Toulouse in December 2020 and sentenced to life imprisonment.
+After being paroled in early 2015, he was charged once more with the brutal murder of a 21-year-old woman committed in Toulouse in August 2017.
+His trial was postponed and home confinement was imposed in response to the coronavirus pandemic.
+Rambla was tried in Toulouse in December 2020 and sentenced to life imprisonment.